bentrueman/pbcusol/README.md

 Use `eq_sol()` to calculate the equlibrium solubility of multiple copper phases that occur in drinking water systems, over a wide range of pH values and dissolved inorganic carbon concentrations.
-(N.B., evaluate on a smaller grid to speed this up\!)
+(N.B., evaluate on a smaller grid to speed this up!)

 ``` r
 dic_increment_cu <- 1.5